 Rice Syrup 5 tbsp.
 (I use organic brown)

-Note: Any time goat milk is the sole source of nutrition, doctors recommend the feeding of a vitamin supplement (I use a liquid multi vitamin supplement prescribed by my kids' doctor).
+Note: Any time goat milk is the sole source of nutrition, doctors recommend a vitamin supplement (I use a liquid multi vitamin supplement prescribed by my kids' doctor).

 I have been very happy with this choice.
 Though, I think Marcus' eczema was due, in part, to his peanut allergy...
 I know that something in the store-bought formulas was causing it to be much worse.
 I have not regretted my decision to switch formulas!